My Ancestral Chart

 Other than my grandfather, I know a little about the others.
 Marguerite died at the age of 8 on March 22, 1897 at the family home at 85 Jefferson Street, of "Acute Lobar Pneumonia plus Heart Failure."
 Joseph was 5' 8" tall with a stout build, blue eyes and light-colored hair.
 In 1917, he worked as a clerk for Macy's in Newark.
 Marie married William Vierling at Saint Columba's Church in Newark on October 5, 1926, when she was 31 years old.
 William, who was also 31 when they married, was a "moulder" from Elizabeth, NJ, and sometimes went by the name Paul.
 He was later employed as a carpenter for a company in South Orange, NJ.
 He stood 5' 8" tall and weighed 190 pounds, with gray eyes, brown hair and a light complexion.

 By 1930, Matthew and Mary Ellen were living at 77 Murray Street in Newark.
-Four of their adult unwed children lived with them: 39-year-old Helen; 37-year-old Joseph was now working as a foreman for a construction firm; 33-year-old Grace, who was employed as a bank stenographer; and 26-year-old Eugene, a clerk for an insurance company.
+Four of their adult unwed children lived with them: 39-year-old Helen; 37-year-old Joseph, who was now working as a foreman for a construction firm; 33-year-old Grace was employed as a bank stenographer; and 26-year-old Eugene, a clerk for an insurance company.
 When my grandfather died in 1963, his obituary shows that Helen (73), Joseph (71), Marie (68), and Eugene (59) were still alive, but that Grace was not.
-As far as I know, Helen, Joseph, Grace, and Eugene never married.
+She died in 1932.
+As far as I know, Helen, Joseph, and Eugene never married.

 My grandfather John Michael Murphy was of medium height and build, with brown hair and eyes.
 Early in his career he worked as a machinist for the Lambert Street Engineering Company on Poinier Street in Newark.
 By 1930, he was working for the telephone company.